How Effective Is Addiction Treatment and What Are the Relapse Rates?

-It’s difficult to find industry-wide relapse rates for addiction because many treatment centers don’t conduct studies, and when they do, the findings can vary because of methodologies used in the studies.
-Research regarding the effectiveness of Alcoholics Anonymous (AA) is also controversial and is subject to widely divergent interpretations.
+Finding industry-wide relapse rates for addiction is challenging because many treatment centers don’t conduct studies.
+When they do, the findings can vary because of the methodologies used in the studies.
+Research regarding Alcoholics Anonymous (AA) ‘s effectiveness is also controversial and subject to widely divergent interpretations.

-While it is difficult to find any published studies conducted by other treatment facilities, we were able to find a Hazelden study that showed a one-year abstinence rate of 42.1%, which aligns with the numbers reported by NIDA.
+While it is difficult to find any published studies conducted by other treatment facilities, we found a Hazelden study that showed a one-year abstinence rate of 42.1%, which aligns with the numbers reported by NIDA.

 Inspire Malibu Addiction Treatment Outcome Study

-For the sake of our own efficacy, Inspire Malibu conducted an “Addiction Treatment Aftercare Outcome Study” and the results have been published in the Open Journal of Psychiatry.
+For our efficacy, Inspire Malibu conducted an “Addiction Treatment Aftercare Outcome Study,” and the results were published in the Open Journal of Psychiatry.

-The study investigated the efficacy and benefit of our addiction treatment program on patients who completed treatment and participated in aftercare follow-up.
+The study investigated the efficacy and benefit of our addiction treatment program on patients who completed treatment and participated in aftercare follow-ups.

-Specifically we conducted an aftercare follow study to determine abstinence rates and identify predictors of treatment outcome.
+Specifically, we conducted an aftercare follow study to determine abstinence rates and identify predictors of treatment outcomes.

-In the course of this study we analyzed 3240 clinical data points (72 patients x 15 time points x 3 stringency models) in an attempt to assess the efficacy of our addiction treatment program.
+In this study, we analyzed 3240 clinical data points (72 patients x 15-time points x 3 stringency models) to assess the efficacy of our addiction treatment program.
 We selected former patients who consented to the study and contacted them on a weekly basis for one month, then monthly for the duration.
 After one year, we analyzed the data.

 Our results demonstrated that patients undergoing the 30-day inpatient treatment program exhibited a 54.7% treatment success rate, while patients treated for more than 30 days experienced a success rate of 84.2%.